ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

 Index:  0     1     2     3     4     5
 ~~~
-{: title="Example of inserting a new leaf with index 5 into the previously
+{: title="Example of inserting a new leaf with index 5 into the
-depicted log tree.
-Observe that only the nodes on the path from the new root to
+previously-depicted log tree.
+Observe that only the nodes on the path from the
-the new leaf change."}
+new root to the new leaf change."}

-While leaves can have arbitrary data as their value, the value of a parent node
+Leaves can have arbitrary data as their value, and are frequently referred to as
+"log entries" later in the document.
+The value of a parent node is always the
-is always the hash of the combined values of its left and right children.
+hash of the combined values of its left and right children.

 Log trees are powerful in that they can provide both *inclusion proofs*, which
 demonstrate that a leaf is included in a log, and *consistency proofs*, which